ckeditor/ckeditor5/docs/tutorial/editor.md

 Refreshing the page again should add two buttons at the top of the editor.
 If you type anything into the editor and click the "back arrow" button, your changes should be removed.
 Clicking the "forward arrow" button should restore those changes.

+The configuration object we just updated is what controls the features, look and behaviour of the editor.
+Once you'll want to change any aspect of the editor, it'll most likely happen through this object.

 ## Editor methods

 Now that you can type inside the editor, let's test other editor methods besides `create()`.
 Add the following to the bottom of the `src/main.js` file.
 It'll allow us to access the editor instance globally for testing purposes.